Description of Research Focus and Constructs of Interest

 Description of Research Participants and Measures

 To measure academic performance, the results of testing in CST English/Language Arts and math scores were selected.
-Students were divided into categories corresponding to their racial and ethnic origin.
+Students were separated into groups based on their ethnicity and race.
 Thus, African Americans, Asians, Hispanic, Whites, and students experiencing economic difficulties were picked (Smith, 2005).
 To determine the level of academic failure, the total number of people was calculated, and the percentage and amount of children below the proficiency level.
 The results obtained show that the problem posed for research in this article exists.
 It is also worth noting that the worst school performance indicators were found among African Americans and Hispanics.

 Description of Results

 When African American children accept negative thoughts, they are at risk of becoming stigmatized.
 This is the possibility of being perceived through the lens of a negative stereotype or the worry of unintentionally reinforcing that assumption.
 Acceptance of racial stereotypes can have a negative impact on grades, test scores, and academic identity (Smith, 2005).
 When talented African American college students fail to perform as well as their White peers, it is typically due to the danger of preconceptions about African Americans’ ability to achieve rather than a lack of preparation or aptitude.
 People of the majority White culture believe that their accomplishments in life are based on merit and character (Smith, 2005).
-This sense of entitlement or privilege leads to a misunderstanding that not all Americans have the same chance to enjoy their inherent rights, and many “privileged” individuals believe that everyone has the potential to succeed.
+Because of this sense of entitlement or privilege, many “privileged” people think that everyone has the capacity to thrive, which leads to a misconception that not all Americans have an equal opportunity to exercise their inalienable rights.

 People from the dominant culture may not see the need to reconsider how others are treated, especially if it affects their entitlements or advantages.
 One of the most challenging issues that schools confront is dealing with White privilege and systemic racism (Smith, 2005).
 Such concerns and the obstacles that occur in a culturally diverse setting require educational leaders to have the knowledge, skills, motivation, and capacity to handle them.
 Many institutions have discovered that bringing in an outside expert to discuss these concerns with members of the organization lays the groundwork for open communication and problem-solving.